Admissions At FASPS

 • How do I know what my child is studying at school?

 Teachers communicate with parents through the Toddle app, posting pictures, sending messages, and recording songs or stories to listen to at home.
-Fall Info Nights take place during the first month of school and provide an opportunity for parents to gain firsthand insight into their children's education.
+Fall Info Nights take place during the first month of school and provide an opportunity for parents to learn all about the program for the year.
 Parents are welcome to reach out to their children's teachers at any time via email.

 • How long is the school day?